 To get to Tofino from the Vancouver Airport, it will take roughly 6 hours to drive to Tofino with your rental car.
 This journey involves a ferry to Vancouver Island.

 The most convenient ferry to get to Tofino from Vancouver is the Horseshoe Bay to Departure Bay journey.
 Alternatively, you could take the Tsawwassen to Duke Point ferry, but it’s a little bit longer.

-If your family craves a little adventure, you could skip the drive altogether and take a sea float plane from Vancouver to Tofino.
+If your family craves a little adventure, spend a couple of days in Vancouver then skip the drive altogether and take a sea float plane from Vancouver to Tofino.
 By flying into Tofino, you’ll enjoy the raw beauty of Vancouver Island from above, plus you’ll save around 5 hours of travel time from Vancouver!
 Return flights from Tofino to Vancouver are also available.